-While we love that it’s finally starting to feel like fall (see all the reasons here), less sunshine can start to take its toll, especially for those of us who deal with seasonal affective disorder (SAD) or seasonal depression.
+While we love that it’s finally starting to feel like fall, less sunshine can start to take its toll, especially for those of us who deal with seasonal affective disorder (SAD) or seasonal depression.
 The good news?
 There are a lot of ways to help combat and even help prevent the disruptive seasonal symptoms.
 In recognition of World Mental Health Day, we’ve put together some tips to help you get out of that funk:

 Natural daylight can help maintain your body’s circadian rhythm—that 24-hour cycle responsible for regulating sleep patterns.
 Exposing yourself to natural sunlight, especially in the morning, can tell your body to stop producing melatonin.
 Less melatonin means less sleepiness.